eyeszack/diesel-engine/README.md

 **2)** Now compile your keyword provider class.
 You'll need to include the **dslengine-x.x.x.jar** in your compile classpath.

 **3)** Next, to actually have your keyword provider loaded and used at runtime you'll need to create a file named **me.dslengine.keyword.KeywordProvider**.
-In this file add a line with the fully quailified class name of your provider.
+In this file add a line with the fully qualified class name of your provider.
 If you have multiple classes you must include them each on their own line.
 If you copied the class in step one, your file would contain the following:

 **me.dslengine.keyword.KeywordProvider**